-Greek yogurt first hit American grocery store shelves back in 1998 and for seven years, it flew under the radar of most consumers.
-It wasn’t until 2007, when Chobani hit the market and took the market by storm, that Greek yogurt became an item on most household shopping lists.
-Ever since, yogurt making companies have been striving to keep up, or at a minimum, stake their claim in the Greek yogurt fad.
+When Greek yogurt first hit American grocery store shelves back in 1998, it flew under the radar of most consumers for seven years.
+When Chobani hit the market, it took the market by storm!
+And ever since, yogurt making companies have been striving to keep up, or at a minimum, stake their claim in the Greek yogurt fad.

 100% authentic Greek yogurt – not “Greek-style” yogurt – takes more time and resources than regular yogurt, that is, if it’s going to be made properly.